UKEICC 80m Contest Rules (2018-19 series)

 These twice-monthly one hour contests are different.
 They are timed to coincide with the hours of darkness over most of the UK, Ireland and Europe.
 They are open to all stations anywhere to enter, and the scoring is distance based - similar to the very successful 160m Stew Perry Contest.
-The first SSB event of this fourth series will be held on the 6th September 2017, followed by the first CW event on 27th September 2017, thereafter alternating mode.
+The first SSB event of this fifth series will be held on the 5th September 2018, followed by the first CW event on 26th September 2018, thereafter alternating mode.

 The contest exchange is simplified - no RST should be sent.
 These contests aim to encourage high quality operating, where each operator can balance speed of operating against logging accuracy.
 Those operators that can develop both of these essential skills while working the most stations at the * greatest distances * will always do best.